brimdata/zed/docs/formats/zson.md

 It is an error for the decorator to be type incompatible with its referenced value.

-> TBD: define precisely the notion of type compatibility

 #### 3.2.1 Type Definitions

-New type names are created by binding a name to a type with an assignment decorator of the form
+New type names are created within a Zed value by binding a name to a type with an assignment decorator of the form
 ```
 <value> (= <type-name> )
 ```
 This creates a new type whose name is given by the type name and whose type is equivalent to the type of `<value>`.
-This new type may then be used anywhere a type may appear.
+This new type may then be referenced by other values within the same complex type.
 The name of the type definition must not be equal to any of the primitive type names.

-A type definition may also appear inside a decorator as in
+A type definition may also appear recursively inside a decorator as in
 ```
 <type-name> = ( <type> )
 ```